iamihgam/R_Allocation_construct/README.md

 # R_Allocation_construct
 R scripts for allocation and constructs in environmental life cycle assessments: LCA, hybrid LCIA, EIO-LCA etc.
-This repository is intended to bring the python and matlab scripts of allocation and constructs for LCA by Guillaume Majeau-Bettez et al. 2013
+This repository is intended to bring the python and matlab scripts of allocation and constructs for LCA by Majeau-Bettez et al. (2014) in R language

 Link : https://github.com/majeau-bettez/allocation_construct